faizanarshad/QB_site/CAREER_APPLICATION_GUIDE.md

 # 🎯 Career Application System Guide

-This guide explains how to implement and use the comprehensive job application system for QBrik Solutions.
+This guide explains how to implement and use the comprehensive job application system for QBrix Solutions.

 ## 🚀 Features Implemented